We have gone through crucial and important strides in Canada’s pharmacy profession and field.

 Pharmacy in Canada has evolved over the years with the help of technology.
 For example, the introduction of computerized pharmacy systems has allowed for more efficient and accurate prescription processing.
 Additionally, the internet has allowed for the widespread distribution of information about medications and their potential interactions.
 This has led to increased patient safety as they can better make informed decisions about their health.
 In addition, online pharmacies have allowed for greater access to medication for those who may not have access to traditional pharmacies.

 The future of pharmacy in Canada is a topic that is constantly being discussed and debated.
 There are many factors that will contribute to the future of pharmacy in Canada, including changes in the healthcare system, advances in technology, and the evolving role of pharmacists.

 There are many challenges that pharmacies will face in the future, such as increasing competition from large retailers and the growth of online pharmacies.
-However, pharmacies can also capitalize on new opportunities, such as the expansion of pharmacists’ roles in the healthcare system and the growth of specialty and compounding pharmacies.
+However, pharmacies can also capitalize on new opportunities, such as expanding pharmacists’ roles in the healthcare system and developing specialty and compounding pharmacies.